NAL-i5K/NAL_RNA_seq_annotation_pipeline/README.md

 ## Installation

-- `pip install .`, this will install a copy of FastQC, Trimmomatic, and HISAT2 in this python package.
+- `python setup.py install --user`, this will install a copy of FastQC, Trimmomatic, HISAT2, GATK3, and picard in this python package.

 ## Examples